Are we capable of governing ourselves? A hard look at our financial crisis

 Newfoundland and Labrador is one of many provinces that sought financial support from the federal government since the COVID-19 recession began in March.
 The Bank of Canada has been buying bonds from most provinces.

 In Newfoundland and Labrador this was necessary in order for the provincial government to continue to make payroll.
-At present we have a net debt-to-GDP (gross domestic product) ratio of 57 per cent, the highest among the provinces.
+We have a net debt-to-GDP ratio of 57 per cent, the highest among the provinces.
 Incorporating other debt, that ratio rises to 85 per cent.
 That is largely unprecedented for a modern subnational jurisdiction.

-Debt is without a doubt a global problem right now.
+Debt is a global problem right now.
 Within Canada, this has been fostered by lending institutions and investors' assumptions about federalism.

 Debt is a tool of neoliberalism